nus-cs2113-AY1920S2/tp/docs/team/siuhian.md

     * Added some more test cases to the Junit for StartCommand.

 * User interface
-    * Sourced and implemented the existing Jikan logo that greets the user upon execution
+    * Sourced and implemented the existing Jikan logo that greets the user upon execution.
     * Created a standard template to print lines to stdout.
 This feature is used to print error, acknowledgement and reply messages from Jikan to the user.
     * Implemented the `bye` command which makes use of Ui to exit from the application.